tssm/arch-builder/README.md

 # Usage

-Run `make box` or `sh bin/box.sh`.
-They will ask a series of questions in order the create a new virtual machine suitable to install Arch Linux.
+Run `sh create-box.sh`.
+It will ask a series of questions in order the create a new virtual machine suitable to install Arch Linux.
 Requires VirtualBox.

 Once the machine is created you need to boot it with an [Arch Linux image][arch] attached to an optical drive and then: